Media Kit

 Nathan developed a love of storytelling and the fantastical from a young age, thanks in a large part to superhero TV shows and mythology.
 He told his school teachers at age seven that he wanted to be a writer, and followed that career path (sometimes frustratingly single-mindedly) for his whole life.
 He dove into the arts in high school and studied English in college.
 He graduated, worked as a server for a while, and worked a teaching position at a medical software company outside of Boston for a few years.
 He received his MFA in creative writing from Lesley University, published short fiction as he worked as a freelance writer, then pursued a career as a magazine writer and editor (which at the time was a more stable career path than it is today).

 He writes stories about people in strange, heartbreaking, or otherwise unexpected situations—often as a result of weird or wonderful technologies that don’t seem that far off into the future.
 He writes mainly queer characters centered in emotionally propelled stories where coming-out trauma is not the focus (other trauma, though?
 Buckle up).
 His stories often parallel his own mental health journey.
-His debut novel, A Fractured Infinity, is a multiverse-hopping scifi road trip about the lengths a troubled man will go to in order to save the man he loves, which the New York Times called “a very beautiful, tender portrait of a romance” and “a delightful, spiraling, idiosyncratic book.”
-His next book, Welcome to Forever, was release by Titan Books in March 2024, and is a psychedelic, hopeful cyberpunk tale about what digital immortality can do to love, centered on a time-blurring, mind-bending love story between two refugees.
+His debut novel, A Fractured Infinity (Nov.
+2022, Titan Books), is a multiverse-hopping scifi road trip about the lengths a troubled man will go to in order to save the man he loves, which the New York Times called “a very beautiful, tender portrait of a romance” and “a delightful, spiraling, idiosyncratic book.”
+His second book, Welcome to Forever, (March 2024, Titan Books) and is a psychedelic, hopeful cyberpunk tale about what digital immortality can do to love, centered on a time-blurring, mind-bending love story between two refugees.
+His forthcoming novel The Disco at the End of the World (June 2026, Titan Books) rockets from a moon military base to a Hollywood of suffocating artifice and explores disco-fueled rebellion, first contact, and found family in an alternate 1977.

-Just like his fiction, his work as a journalist for outlets like GQ, Esquire, Travel + Leisure, Conde Nast Traveler, Boston magazine, and Eater Boston centers on people from historically marginalized communities—both to celebrate their work and help their businesses in whatever ways he can as an ally.
-His favorite pieces include a feature on a new permanent exhibit at the Provincetown Museum which rightfully includes the Native American perspective of the much-mythologized story of pilgrims arriving in America; a story about a Black business owner taking on a real estate monolith in Boston; a story of how a queer business owner’s mental health journey propelled his apparel brand; and a reported feature on how drag bans are impacting performers, artists, and businesses in Boston and beyond.
+Just like his fiction, his work as a journalist for outlets like GQ, Esquire, Travel + Leisure, Conde Nast Traveler, Boston magazine, and Eater Boston centers on and celebrates people from historically marginalized communities.
+His favorite pieces include a feature on a new permanent exhibit at the Provincetown Museum which rightfully includes the Native American perspective of the much-mythologized story of pilgrims arriving in America; a story about a Black business owner taking on a real estate monolith in Boston; a review of a famous drag queen’s new TV show that dives deep into the power of queer visibility; the story of a unique bookshop and its owner—a survivor of an almost-eradicated generation of gay men; a reported long-read about the Portuguese diaspora in Massachusetts.

 He has been featured on io9.com, and in the BBC Radio 4 documentary Mercury, the New Scientist, the Boston Globe, and elsewhere.